Preunicom/Lib_UART_Extension_Pack/README.md

 These functions do not communicate with the ExtPack.
 They take the last received/sent data.
 To refresh this data use __refresh_ExtPack_gpio_data__.

+### get_ExtPack_data_SPI_current_slave()

+This function does not communicate with the ExtPack.
+They take the last sent slave id as the SPI Unit stores it for further messages.
+**WARNING:** If there is an error while sending the slave id (for example it does not reach the ExtPack or is invalid) it will be stored either.
+The slave id has to be set again.

 ## Available functions